sashajeltuhin/kubernetes-workshop/README.md

   * give full permissions to the current user for ssh/cluster.pem
   * download GitBash using one of 2 options
     * from [here](https://git-scm.com/downloads)
-    * using powershell as Administrator:
+    * using Powershell as Administrator:
       * Run `Set-ExecutionPolicy unrestricted`
       * check version: `$PSVersionTable.PSVersion`
         * for v2, run: